oneleif/olWebsite/README.md

-This project is a oneleif active project.
+This project is a oneleif active project, meaning it is open sourced and ran by members of oneleif, with support of other oneleif members.

 [![](https://img.shields.io/badge/oneleif-Twitter-blue.svg)](https://twitter.com/oneleifdev)